 After a backup is taken, there are the following files in the backup directory:

-These files contain information for slave and master.
-You can use this information to start a new slave from the master or slave.
+These files contain information for replica and source.
+You can use this information to start a new replica from the source or replica.

 SHOW MASTER STATUS and